 Betterment.
 We have a large amount of money invested with Betterment.
 It makes investing SUPER simple and automatically diversifies your investment across a selection of low-cost exchange-traded funds.
 It also makes automatic investment deposits nice and easy to allow for dollar-cost-averaging.

 Motif Investing.
 Motif is another service that makes investing easy, but it gives more control too (which in itself makes it a little less-easy than Betterment).
 It allows you to pick a group of funds and invest into them for a very low trading cost.
 They also offer up to $150 free for new investors – and who doesn’t like free money.

 Prosper.
 Prosper is a peer-to-peer lending platform.
 So people go there and deposit money, and other people go there to borrow money.
 The lent money is split into $25 amounts and diversified across a lot of loans to lower risk.
 We don’t borrow from Prosper (of course – because we’re debt-free!) but we do have part of our investment money there earning interest.
 Returns change all the time so I won’t write them here, but look for a blog post on the topic with some information.

 Fidelity Investments.
 If you want more control over your investments (and have the time to justify doing this), including if you desire to own some individual stock shares, we use Fidelity and have been very happy with them.
 Great tools, great service, and good rates.

-TD Ameritrade is very similar to Fidelity and is running a special where new investors can trade for free for 60 days and also get up to $600 cash.
+TD Ameritrade is very similar to Fidelity.
 If you want to self-manage your own investments, I’d definitely look into that option.